cdaringe/slow-postgraphql-one-million-sort/readme.md

 so, it would seem that the json operations are really hurting perf!

-i can do more debugging, but my pg-fu is weak, so i'd prefer to pair, or be assigned homework :)
+i can do more debugging, but my pg-fu is weak, so i'd prefer to pair or be assigned homework :)

 finally,